YassienTawfikk/Pediatric-Radiograph-Diagnosis/README.md

-# Pediatric Pneumonia Detection System 🫁
+# Pediatric Pneumonia Detection System

 A high-performance deep learning pipeline for detecting pneumonia in pediatric chest X-rays using a fine-tuned **ResNet-50** architecture.

 ![Grad-CAM Explanation](https://github.com/user-attachments/assets/af62eaaf-f70c-4042-936a-6b4439fe4a07)

-*Figure 1: Grad-CAM visualizations highlighting the regions the model focuses on to make predictions.*
+>*Grad-CAM visualizations highlighting the regions the model focuses on to make predictions.*

-## 📊 Key Results
+## Key Results

 The model achieves high sensitivity (>93%), which is critical for medical screening to minimize missed cases (false negatives).